 Opening Hours: Monday to Friday 8am to 5pm, Closed on Bank Holidays

 Damp in Cyprus is a very common problem and there as many causes as there are cures.
-We have been dealing with damp problems here for over 13 years now we have seen so many companies come and go with their 'one solution fixes all' approach.
+We have been dealing with damp problems here for many years now we have seen so many companies come and go with their 'one solution fixes all' approach and their 25 year warranty.
 There are numerous reasons as to why buildings suffer with damp and the solution is to accurately find the root cause whether it is a broken pipe, leaky roof or poor building works.
 We employ many different methods to trace the problem from simple pressure testing of plumbing pipes to the latest infra red thermal imaging to look into the actual construction of a building.

 Damp Proofing in Paphos Cyprus